-voice is not quite able to cope with the demands of her part, her acting is as natural as one could wish to see.
-She fully suggests the rebellious emotions of the girl to whom the answer is so persis-tently and irritatingly in the negative.
+Even if Diane Lawson's singing voice is not quite able to cope with the demands of her part, her acting is as patural as one could wish to see.
+She fully suggests acting is as natural as one could wish to see.
+She fully suggests the rebellious emotions of the guit to whom the answer is so persistently and irritatingly in the negative.
 Rose Blooman, who has many delightful lines about men and how to manage them, plays her part with poise and point, and in the contrasting role of the quietly charming wife who does not want to spend her husband's money Lilian Hamilton strikes just the right note.
-As the young man whom love has denuded of all sense of humbur, Maurice Carter performs well.
-Rosemary Gornall, June Gisby and Dorothy Cox, make an attrac-tively troublesome trio who cause amusing complications for those two bulwarks of the hughs department, Fred Munnion and Donald Leech.
+As the young man whom love has denuded of all sense of humour, Maurice man whom love has denuded of all sense of humour.
+Maurice Carter performs well.

+Rosemary Gornall, June Gisby and Dorothy Cox, make an attractively troublesome trio who cause amusing complications for those live, bulwarts of the laughs department, Fred Munnion and Donald Leech.
 Both men are in fine form, and whenever together there is fun for the audience.
-They figure in many amusing scenes ine form, and whenever together there is fun for the audience.
-They figure in many amusing scenes and play a great part in the suc-cess of the show.
-Dorothy Matthews, in the role of the cook, in the parentification of dorothy at the response to all her efforts, and Bert Barneveld, musical director and chorus master, has also done a grand job.
+They figure in many amusing scenes and play a great part in the success of the show.
+Dorothy Matthews, in the role of the cook, is the personification of domestic is the personification of domestic independence.